GBLille/MassiveFold/README.md

 ### Uniref

-While using AlphaFold2 or AlphaFold2 based software like AFmassive, you can encounter a bug similar to this one in the msas generation:
+While using AlphaFold2 or another AlphaFold2 based software like AFmassive, you can encounter a bug similar to this one in the msas generation:

 `WARNING: maximum number of residues 32763 exceeded in sequence UniRef100_A0A5E4B6R9_consensus`